DO-2K23-26/Rust-Kafka-MHTP/README.md

 /target/debug/saver
 ```

-### 4. Now you can access all the services and notably the grafana dashboard at http://localhost:3000
+### 3. Now you can access all the services and notably the grafana dashboard at http://localhost:3000

+### 4. You can save any of your dashboards (in json) on the folder `trino/config/grafana/dashboards` and they will be automatically loaded on the next restart